DORA Enforcement Active — Regulatory Assessments Underway

 Actions to Undertake

-Carry out planned tests, simulating various disruption scenarios to evaluate the effectiveness of response plans: Execute the scenarios to stress-test systems, simulating potential attacks or system failures.
-Evaluate the speed and effectiveness of recovery strategies to ensure readiness.
-Use tools such as Metasploit for penetration testing and Cyber Range platforms for realistic attack simulations.
+Carry out planned tests, simulating various disruption scenarios: Execute scenarios to stress-test systems.
+Use tools such as Metasploit for penetration testing and Cyber Range platforms for realistic simulations.

-Engage both internal teams and external partners to ensure comprehensive testing across all critical functions: Collaboration is key.
-Engaging with external security experts can bring new insights, while internal teams ensure that all organizational nuances are covered during testing.
-DORA encourages collaboration to enhance overall sector resilience.
+Engage both internal teams and external partners: Collaboration is key.
+Engaging with external security experts brings new insights while internal teams ensure organizational nuances are covered.

-Document test results, including any identified weaknesses or failures in existing resilience strategies: Accurate documentation is crucial for regulatory compliance and for improving future resilience strategies.
-This involves detailing the steps taken during testing, observations, and key learnings.
-Ensure all reports are aligned with DORA's guidelines for transparency and accountability.
+Document test results, including any identified weaknesses: Accurate documentation is crucial for regulatory compliance and improving future resilience strategies.

 Deliverables